BradleyCulley/bradleyculley.github.io/_posts/2024-12-22-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    Culture is often ostensibly consequentialist: "Fermented food is good for you".
+    Culture is often ostensibly consequentialist: "fermented food is good for you".
 </p>

 <p>